Alta is the choice of a new generation of skiers who want the on-snow experience to be their priority

 Experts favor steep and deeps like Gunsight or tree-skiing lines like Westward Ho.
 The iconic Baldy Chutes don’t open all that often, but if you’re there for a rope drop, and game for a thirty-minute hike at 11,000 feet, you’re guaranteed one of the most memorable runs of your life.

 Beginners can ski Alta’s slopes, too.
-Just stick to easier groomed runs beneath Albion and Sunnyside lifts to enjoy the mountain without getting over your head.
+Just stick to easier groomed runs beneath the Sunnyside lift to enjoy the mountain without getting over your head.
 Take in the views as you aspire to progress your skills

 If you enjoyed this article, you might also like reading: